In 2017, most US Americans checked their phones every 12 minutes. 10% of them did it every 4 minutes.

 Because if people do not know that your brand exists, they cannot find you to purchase your products.
 If they forget that your brand exists, they will not choose you above the competition.
 And if their complaints go unanswered, they will not choose you again.

-Let’s look at three digital marketing channels and two tools that all coffee professionals should be aware of – and how you can effectively use them.
+Let’s look at three digital marketing channels and two tools that all coffee professionals should be aware of – and how to effectively use them.

 Lee este artículo en español 5 Herramientas de Marketing Digital Que Deben Usarse En La Industria del Café